jdb/jdb.github.com/dependencies/bfs_dfs.rst

 1. After the classic DFS algorithm, an recursive generator is presented.
-It does not return the whole list after a while, instead (being a generator), it returns one solution and then yield back execution until called again.
+It does not return the whole list after a while, instead (being a generator), it returns one solution and then yields back execution until called again,

 2. After the classic BFS algorithm, a recursive SQL query is presented.
 It makes it possible to solve problems directly on the